scrapy/scrapy/docs/intro/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Scrapy schedules the :class:`scrapy.Request <scrapy.http.Request>` objects
 returned by the ``start_requests`` method of the Spider.
-Upon receiving a response for each one, it instantiates :class:`scrapy.http.Response` objects and calls the ``parse`` callback method passing the response as argument.
+Upon receiving a response for each one, it instantiates :class:`scrapy.http.Response` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.

 A shortcut to the start_requests method